Technology business manager

 MBA business meeting

 A Master of Business Administration (MBA) is a degree for learning leadership, management and business skills.
-Although centered around “business”, an MBA can be equally as useful for professionals in the public sector or working with non-profit organizations.
+Although centered around “business”, an MBA can be equally as useful for professionals in the public sector or working with non-profit agencies.
 You also don’t need to have studied business at university or college before.

 MTM Career Opportunities